LilyLavender/ssbu-mod-workshop/README.md

 # Smash Ultimate Modding Workshop
 The Smash Ultimate Mod Workshop is the series where I go over everything from getting started to editing status scripts.
+This repo has all of the code examples from the series, as well as some resources and written tutorials.
+Any questions/comments/concerns/grievances/vexes/gripes, message me on Discord @LilyLambda

 [Here's](https://www.youtube.com/playlist?list=PLJ8C0Hk2ZKHvxjfFylRUIbVnDUvxLdejh) a link to the playlist